AnantJain05/AnantJain05/README.md

-- 👋 Hi, I’m Anant Jain, an Electronics Engineering undergraduate student at Indian Institute Of Technology (BHU) pursuing a Bachelor of Technology in my Second year.
+- 👋 Hi, I’m Anant Jain, an Electronics Engineering undergraduate student at Indian Institute Of Technology (BHU) pursuing a Bachelor of Technology in my Third year.
-- 👀 I’m currently interested in web development, but still exploring different things and just want to delve into the world of programming.
+- 👀 I’m currently interested in Full stack development, but still exploring different things and just want to delve into the world of programming.
-- 🌱 I’m currently learning frontend frameworks like Vue, React
+- 🌱 I’m currently having experience with frontend framework like ReactJS and backend framework like Django.
 - 📫 How to reach me anantjain27749@gmail.com

 <!---